Lynnesbian/love-linux-builder-mirror/README.md

 NOTE: Once again driver issues (blame nvidia) prevent me from testing this myself.
 If you get it working, let me know!

+## docker ##
+`docker` does not build docker images.
+Instead it builds a docker image so you can build portable packages yourself!

+To build the container, you need to download the relevant SDL2 and LuaJIT source packages (and possibly update the references in the Dockerfile).

+To use the container, run it as an application, mounting this repo as /build/love-linux-builder.
+You can optionally mount love source at /build/love, and if no source is provided it clones the repo and checks out the specified version.
+Note that the container requires exactly one argument: the version.
+This can be an arbitrary string, but for cloning to work it needs to be a tag, branch or commit.

 [snap]: http://snapcraft.io/
 [AppImage]: http://appimage.org/
 [AppImageKit]: https://github.com/probonopd/AppImageKit